jaymay2002/Quantitative-Ranking-for-Undervalued-Growth-Stocks-via-Comparative-Fundamental-Growth/README.md

 # ETF and Stock Selection Algorithm

 ## Important Files (methodology explained below)
-- ETFSCREENER_SLOPE.ipynb = This notebook contains ETF selection criteria.
+- ETFSCREENER_SLOPE.ipynb = This notebook contains ETF selection criteria using moving averages, past performance, etc.
-- GridSearch.ipynb = This notebook contains the methodology for stock fundamental data analysis using weighted growth of indicators
+- GridSearch.ipynb = This notebook contains the basis for stock fundamental data analysis using weighted growth of indicators
 - FINALCOMBINEDFUNDAMENTALETFS.ipynb = This notebook combines all previous methdology to dynamically select etfs and prime stock candidates from these.